 - Mix the flour, sugar, baking powder, salt, and baking soda in a large bowl.

-- Use a grater to grate in the cold butter.
+- Use a grater to grate the cold butter into the dry ingredients.

-- Stir until the grated butter is covered with flour.
+- Stir until the grated butter is covered with flour mixture.

 - Stir in the warm buttermilk and yeast mixture.

-- Mix gently until it forms a dough but don't over mix.
+- Mix gently until it forms a dough, but don't over-mix.
+Angel biscuit dough is somewhat soft.

 - Knead lightly until the dough is smooth.

-- Roll out gently and cut with a round cutter.
+- Roll dough gently to a 1-inch thickness and cut biscuits with a round cutter.

-- Place biscuits on parchment or silpat, cover with a kitchen towel, and let rise in a warm place for 8 to 10 minutes... or as much as 30 minutes.
+- Place rounds on parchment or silpat, cover with a kitchen towel, and let rise in a warm place for 8 to 10 minutes... or as much as 30 minutes.

-- Brush the tops with melted butter if desired.
+- Brush biscuits with melted butter if desired.

-- Bake for 12 to 15 minutes, or until light, golden brown.
+- Bake biscuits for 12 to 15 minutes, or until light, golden brown.

 Notes